 Johnson, the tallest player on either team at 6-10, tied his career high with 15 rebounds.

 E'Twaun Moore added 12 points for the Boilermakers (28-5).
 They were steamed that even President Barack Obama had joined a national chorus predicting the Saints (27-7) would pull a first-round upset.

 "You got the president picking against you, so it's a different thing," Grant said.
 "We were very aware, and just used it as motivation."

 "I think the biggest thing for me was when President Obama just said he kind of felt sorry for us, just everything we've been through and with this team and the adversity we face," said Lewis Jackson, who made key free throws in the final minute.
 "Guys don't want people to feel sorry for us.
 We want to prove that we still have a lot of talent and can make a big run."

-Edwin Ubiles scored 18 for Siena, which came from 15 down to pull within 66-63 with 1:02 left.
+Edwin Ubiles scored 18 points for Siena, which came from 15 points down to pull within 66-63 with 1:02 left.
 The small school outside Albany had beaten Ohio State and Vanderbilt to begin its previous two NCAA Tournaments.

 Texas A & M (24-9) advanced to the second round for the fifth consecutive year and will face No. 4 seed Purdue on Sunday.
 Utah State (27-8) lost its fifth consecutive first-round game.

 Duke 73, Arkansas-PB 44